bdaralan/LeagueOfLegendsKeybind/README.md

 ### Toggle Keybind

-1. **BIG NOTE:** *make sure to do the following before the game starts* (reason below).
+**NOTE:** make sure to do the following before the game starts (reason below).

-2. Open the app or click on the app status bar icon
+1. Open the app or click on the app status bar icon
-3. Select one of the saved keybind.
+2. Select one of the saved keybind.
-4. Yep, that's it.
+3. Yep, that's it.

-**REMINDER:** read step 1.
+### Reason

-**REASON in step 1:**
+- Currently modifying the file during the game does not take any affect.

-- Currently modifying the file during the game does not take affect.
+- During the game, League Client does not seem to refresh any modification to the keybind file that is not done directly from the HotKey interface.

-- Plus, normally, you will find yourself doing this after setting up runes, summoners, and skin.
+Even so, normally, you will find yourself toggling the keybind after setting up runes, summoners, and skin, so there should not be any problem. :thumbsup:

 ## Where to Download (Coming Soon)